cssninjaStudio/vuero/documentation/dropdown/dropdown-with-images-documentation.md

 ### Menu with Images

-`<V-Dropdown />` menus items can have images and more original layout.
+`<VDropdown />` menus items can have images and more original layout.
 Use the `spaced` prop with the provided markup in the code example.
 The inner images can be be made rounded by adding the `is-rounded` class to the image element.